-Sonnedix España Finance 2, S.A. (sole shareholder company) ("the Company") was incorporated on November 8, 2017 in accordance with the stipulations of the revised text of the Spanish Corporate Enterprises Act.
-The Company was incorporated on an open-ended basis under the name of Cantilan Directorship, S.A. and was registered as such at the Mercantile Registry at the same date.
+Sonnedix España Finance 2, S.A.
+(Sole Shareholder Company) ("the Company") was incorporated on November 8, 2017 for an indefinite period under the name of Cantilan Directorship, S.A., in accordance with the stipulations contained in the revised Corporate Enterprises Act.
+On March 23, 2018, the Company changed its name to Sonnedix España Finance 2, S.A. after filing said change in the Official Gazette of the Mercantile Registry.

-On March 9, 2018, the Mercantile Registry approved the application for reserving the name "Sonnedix España Finance 2, S.A.," subsequently registered in the Official Gazette of the Mercantile Registry ("BORME") on March 23, 2018.